BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 o Metabolism of free amino acids.

-o Metabolic changes in duration exercise, when increasing either duration or intensity or both.
+o Metabolic changes in duration exercise, when either duration or intensity or both increase.

 • Muscle hypertrophy: when it happens, molecular mechanism.